 Supports for transition to postsecondary education include, but are not limited to, assistance in applying to college/university and/or for financial aid and/or scholarships.
 Training to teach students to advocate for themselves in postsecondary settings.

 34 Interagency Linkages

-Interagency linkages include, but are not limited to, Department of Human Services home-based services and respite care, the University of Illinois Chicago Division of Specialized Care of Children, and other non-educational service providers.
+Interagency linkages include, but are not limited to, IDHS home-based services and respite care, the University of Illinois Chicago Division of Specialized Care of Children, and other non-educational service providers.

 Educational Environment